-With the single exception noted in the next paragraph, a student whose cumulative average is less than 2.0 is automatically on academic probation.
-(The Dean's office sends letters to students on probation, but it is the grade average, not the letter, that places the student on probation.)
+With the single exception noted in the next paragraph, a student whose cumulative grade point average (GPA) is less than 2.0 is automatically on academic probation.
+The Dean's office will notify the student by letter that they are on probation, but it is the GPA, not the letter, that places a student on probation.

-Second-semester freshmen whose average is below 2.0 are designated on "academic warning" rather than probation.
+Second-semester freshmen whose GPA is below 2.0 are designated on "academic warning" rather than probation.
 "Academic warning" status is for one semester only.
 Academic warning is equivalent to academic probation and carries the same restrictions, EXCEPT for athletic eligibility.
-A student on "academic waring" may participate in intercollegiate athletics.
+A student on "academic warning" may participate in intercollegiate athletics.

 While on academic probation, a student may register for no more than four courses (of three or more credits each) and may not participate in extra-curricular activities such as student government or intercollegiate athletics.

-As soon as the cumulative average rises above 2.0, the student is no longer on academic probation.
-(Student should note that transfer courses do not figure into Catholic University cumulative GPA.)
+As soon as the cumulative GPA rises above 2.0, the student is no longer on academic probation.
+Student should note that transfer courses do not figure into Catholic University cumulative GPA.